asyncapi/asyncapi-react/docs/usage/standalone-bundle.md

 ## Usage in frameworks

-Check how to use the bundle in:
+Check how to use the Standalone bundle in:

 - [Angular](./angular.md#standalone-bundle)
 - [Vue](./vue.md)